Also at Deasil Works · txn2 · Plexara

 Best Block

-The Best Block is last valid block with the highest amount of accumulated work in it on the main Ethereum Blockchain.
+The Best Block is the last valid block with the highest amount of accumulated work in it on the main Ethereum Blockchain.

 Ethereum Uncles